giannisalinetti/passgen/README.md

-# Passgen-svc: a minimal https service for password generation
+# Passgen: a minimal https service for password generation

 This project is a minimial web service for password generations.
 It doesn't recordy any data about the customer (except for the caller IP address).